-How many analysts are actually looking at the landing page and optimize the content or tags to make it work better for your site’s goal?
+How many analysts analyze the landing page and optimize the page to make it work better for your site’s goal?
 Probably most of you are doing landing page optimization.

-Here are some of the key techniques and data points to look for in your web analytics tool to ensure the right page is chosen for your landing page more effective.
+Here are some of the key techniques and data points to analyze in your web analytics tool to ensure the right page is chosen for your landing page optimization.

 I will use Google Analytics for my examples.

-For a data from x date to y date, select the top landing page report.
-Then click on the “camparison” view, which is on the right of the four view selections.
-Select “Bounce Rate”, to see the bounce rate of each landing pages against overall bounce rate average.
+Select the top landing page report for data from x to y date.
+Then click on the “comparison” view, which is on the right of the four view selections.
+Finally, select “Bounce Rate” to see the bounce rate of each landing page against the overall bounce rate average.

 This example tells me, 58.4% of all entrances occur from the top 10 landing pages.
-In other words, the top 10 landing pages, out of 144 landing pages contributed 58.4% of all site entry.
+In other words, the full ten landing pages, out of 144 landing pages, contributed 58.4% of all site entries.